Single-payer healthcare: Canada

 Healthcare in Canada is delivered through a publicly funded health care system, which is mostly free at the point of use and has most services provided by private entities.
 The system was established by the provisions of the Canada Health Act of 1984.
 The government assures the quality of care through federal standards.
 The government does not participate in day-to-day care or collect any information about an individual's health, which remains confidential between a person and their physician.

 Canada's provincially based Medicare systems are cost-effective partly because of their administrative simplicity.
 In each province, every doctor handles the insurance claim against the provincial insurer.
 There is no need for the person who accesses healthcare to be involved in billing and reclaim.

 In general, costs are paid through funding from income taxes.
 A health card is issued by the Provincial Ministry of Health to each individual who enrolls for the program and everyone receives the same level of care.

 There is no need for a variety of plans because virtually all essential basic care is covered, including maternity and infertility problems.
 Depending on the province, dental and vision care may not be covered but are often insured by employers through private companies.
 In some provinces, private supplemental plans are available for those who desire private rooms if they are hospitalized.

 Cosmetic surgery and some forms of elective surgery are not considered essential care and are generally not covered.
 These can be paid out-of-pocket or through private insurers.
 Health coverage is not affected by loss or change of jobs, and there are no lifetime limits or exclusions for pre-existing conditions.

 Pharmaceutical medications are covered by public funds, privately out-of-pocket or through employment-based private insurance.
 Drug prices are negotiated with suppliers by the federal government to control costs.

 Family physicians (often known as general practitioners or GPs in Canada) are chosen by individuals.
 If a patient wishes to see a specialist or is counseled to see a specialist, a referral can be made by a GP.

 Canadians do wait for some treatments and diagnostic services.
-Survey data shows that the median wait time to see a special physician is a little over four weeks with 89.5% waiting less than three months.
 The median wait time for diagnostic services such as MRI and CAT scans is two weeks, with 86.4% waiting less than three months.
 The median wait time for surgery is four weeks, with 82.2% waiting less than three months.

 While physician income initially boomed after the implementation of a single-payer program, a reduction in physician salaries followed, which many feared would be a long-term result of government-run healthcare.
 However, by the beginning of the 21st century, medical professionals were again among Canada's top earners.